gsailboat/RTV1/README.md

 ```
 ./rtv1 4
 ```
-From there you can exit that screeen or rotate the objects depending on what map you are using with the exit key (or exiting the program with the red x) or rotate the objects with the spacebar.
+From there you can exit that screen or rotate the objects depending on what map you are using with the exit key (or exiting the program with the red x) or rotate the objects with the spacebar.

 # Thank You
 Thanks to 42 and Ms. Danner from Woodstock Union High School for helping me comprehend the different pieces involved.